strwdr/Procedural-Maps/README.md

 # Tile Map

 Tile-map is a program for generating tile maps written in python.
-Its using simplex noise to generate noise maps.
+It uses simplex noise to generate noise maps.
 In order to create complex, realistic height maps, the program combines various many simplex noise maps with different settings as octave, noise or exponent.
 The same principle rules creating moisture maps.